modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_disk.html.markdown

 * `create_snapshot_before_destroy_prefix` - (Optional) This will set a custom name prefix for the snapshot that's created when the disk is deleted.

-<a name="nested_disk_encryption_key"></a>The `disk_encryption_key` block supports:

-* `raw_key` -
-  (Optional)
-  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.
-  **Note**: This property is sensitive and will not be displayed in the plan.

-* `rsa_encrypted_key` -
-  (Optional)
-  Specifies an RFC 4648 base64 encoded, RSA-wrapped 2048-bit
-  customer-supplied encryption key to either encrypt or decrypt this resource.
-You can provide either the rawKey or the rsaEncryptedKey.
-  **Note**: This property is sensitive and will not be displayed in the plan.

-* `sha256` -
-  (Output)
-  The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

-* `kms_key_name` -
-  (Optional)
-  The name of the encryption key that is stored in Google Cloud KMS.

 <a name="nested_source_snapshot_encryption_key"></a>The `source_snapshot_encryption_key` block supports:

 * `raw_key` -